-1. What is your earliest memory you have of creating?
+1. What is your earliest memory you have of creating and/or writing?

-3. Why do you create?
-How would you feel if you could not create anymore?
+3. Why do you create/write?
+How would you feel if you could not write anymore?

 4. Did you create before you had children?
 After?
 How has becoming a mother changed or enhanced the way you create?